My Introduction Into Martial Arts

 I was not use to performing anything in front of anybody

 I didn’t feel like I was ready to be showing off any of my new skills.

 But, understanding that it was a great privilege to be asked, I humbly agreed to join.

-I was excited to be spending more time around the Grand Master, as he quite often attended these sessions.
+I was excited to be spending more time around the Grand Master.

-As we performed around Melbourne at different venues and in China town for the Chinese New Year.
+We performed around Melbourne and in China town for the Chinese New Year.